Limited-Angle Tomography Reconstruction via Projector Guided 3D Diffusion: Introduction

 \section{Introduction}

-Electron tomography (ET) is used to reconstruct three-dimensional ultrastructure from two-dimensional projections acquired at multiple tilt angles.
-It has become an indispensable tool in structural biology and material science, providing nanometer scale insights into organelles, synapses, and complex assemblies.
-In principle, accurate reconstructions require tilt ranges approaching $180^{\circ}$ with fine angular increments~\cite{Frank06, Barcena09,Gan12, Ercius15}.
-In practice, however, mechanical limits of the microscope, specimen geometry, and electron dose constraints often restrict the angular range that can be used.
-One then has to perform limited-angle computed tomography (LACT) with tilt ranges much smaller than $180^{\circ}$~\cite{Chung23a,Liu23k}.
-The narrower the range, the more challenging LACT becomes.
-And when it drops to $10^\circ$ or less, even the best current methods~\cite{Chung23a,Liu23k} struggle to recover meaningful results, as shown in Fig.~\ref{fig:teaser}.
+Electron tomography (ET) is used to reconstruct a three-dimensional ultrastructure from two-dimensional projections acquired at multiple tilt angles.
+It has become an indispensable tool in structural biology and materials science, providing nanometer-scale insights into organelles, synapses, and complex assemblies within individual cells in both healthy and diseased states~\cite{Glancy23}.
+In principle, accurate reconstructions require tilt ranges approaching $180^{\circ}$ with fine angular increments~\cite{Frank06, Barcena09, Ercius15}.
+In practice, however, mechanical limits of the microscope, specimen geometry, and electron dose constraints often restrict the angular range, necessitating limited-angle computed tomography (LACT) with a tilt range much smaller than $180^{\circ}$.
+As the tilt range narrows, LACT becomes increasingly challenging.
+In fact, when it drops to $10^\circ$ or less, even the best current methods, such as \revshort{\mbir{}~\cite{Chung23a}, \ddip{}~\cite{Chung24}, \dolc{}~\cite{Liu23k}, SART~\cite{Zheng22a}, \pfitre{}~\cite{Zhao25}, \scd{}~\cite{webber25},} struggle to recover meaningful results as demonstrated in\revshort{ Fig.~\ref{fig:teaser}.}

+These difficulties arise primarily from incomplete Fourier coverage, commonly referred to as the missing-wedge problem.
+According to the Fourier slice theorem, each projection contributes information along a plane in the Fourier domain.
+When the angular range is restricted, large regions of Fourier space remain unobserved, forming a wedge-shaped region of missing frequencies.
+This results in anisotropic resolution and introduces reconstruction artifacts such as elongation along the beam direction, streaking, and loss of structural fidelity.
+Their severity increases rapidly as the angular range decreases, making extremely limited-angle tomography a severely ill-posed inverse problem.
+This has been extensively studied and analyzed in both the classical tomography\revshort{~\cite{Kak01, Wang23d}}and electron microscopy literature\revshort{~\cite{Ercius15, Midgley03}}.